swethatanamala/swethatanamala.github.io/_posts/2018-11-07-summary-of-seq-to-seq-with-nn.md

 - In this paper, authors showed a straightforward application of the Long Short-Term Memory (LSTM) architecture  which can solve general sequence to sequence problems.
 - The novelity of the introduced architecture is that the LSTM reads the input sequence in reverse order, because doing so introduces many short term dependencies in the data that make the optimization problem much easier.

+## Achievements

-- The main result of the paper is that on an English to French translation task from the WMT-14 dataset, the translations produced by the LSTM achieve a BLEU score of 34.8 on the entire test set.
+- The main result of the paper is that on an English to French translation task from the WMT-14 dataset, the translations produced by the LSTM achieves a BLEU score of 34.8 on the entire test set.
 -  Additionally, the LSTM did not have difficulty on long sentences.
--  When authors used the LSTM to rerank the 1000 hypotheses produced by the phrase-based SMT system, its BLEU score increases to 36.5, which is close to the previous state of the art
+-  When authors used the LSTM to rerank the 1000 hypotheses produced by the phrase-based statistical machine translation(SMT) system, its BLEU score increases to 36.5, which is close to the previous state of the art.
 - The LSTM also learned sensible phrase and sentence representations that are sensitive to word order and are relatively invariant to the active and the passive voice

 ## Sequence to Sequence Learning